Madhesh-GitHub/vibe-scribe-chronicles/README.md

-It is VibeJournal done by vibe coding.
+It is VibeJournal, I made this to write journals everyday!